meshery/meshery/docs/pages/reference/mesheryctl/mesheryctl-mesh.md

 ## Synopsis

-Provisioning, configuration, and on-going operational management of service meshes.
+Provisioning, configuration, and on-going operational management of infrastructure.

 ## Options